boiledsteak/SIM-UOW-CS/README.md

 ## CSCI262 - Systems Security
 Things that need to be deep are light, and things that can be light, are deep zz.
+Learnt a few things, but for the most part is like abstract "cybersecurity" theory that doesn't tie back to latest tools.
+Maybe a good mod for people who are completely new to cybersecurity